rouzrise/test_chat/README.md

 ### 1.Development Mode:

-To start using App `git clone` or download it from [github](https://github.com/rouzrise/testChatApp).
+To start using App `git clone` or download it from [github](https://rouzrise.github.io/test_chat).

 After cloning or downloading the App - `cd` to the folder in Terminal.
 Be sure you have React installed locally and globally.

+Pls change App.js:
+line 46 to window.location.href "https://http://localhost:3000/chat";

 After that run `npm start` to open the Browser tab with working App.

 ### 2.Production mode:

-You can see the App deployed on Gihub pages: https://rouzrise.github.io/testChatApp
+You can see the App deployed on Gihub pages: https://rouzrise.github.io/test_chat

 ## App capabilities